-Results for suspended solids for the same period indicate a range of 2 to 10mg/l with an average of 2.8 mg/l.
+Results for suspended solids for the same period indicate a range of 2 to 10mg/l with an average of 2.6 mg/l.

-From an analysis of any monitoring over the past 7 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and trigger levels for ammonia and COD (Table 3.1).
+From an analysis of any monitoring over the previous 5 yrs, during such time where peat extraction was undertaken each Summer, the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and trigger levels for ammonia and COD (Table 3.1).